Ruvyrom/Ruvomain-Protocol/Configs/README.md

 Need help with your first contribution?
 [Consult this guide](https://github.com/firstcontributions/first-contributions) to learn the basics of pull requests.

-### Protocol Hierarchy
+### Protocol Hierarchy (for S24+ Ewynos)
 The protocol is modular, allowing users to choose their level of optimization. *Tierslists are provided as standardized defaults, but the architecture is designed for you to edit `tier*.json` files to fit your specific operational requirements.*

-You can modify .json files if you want keep a fonctionality in /Configs/S24+
+You can modify .json files if you want keep a fonctionality in /Configs

 | Tier | Strategy| Recommended For |
 |:---|:---|:---|